MongoDB - Replication

 - Consensus election of primary

-In this tutorial we will convert standalone mongod instance to a replica set.
-To convert to replica set follow the below given steps:
+In this tutorial, we will convert standalone MongoDB instance to a replica set.
+To convert to replica set, following are the steps −

 mongod --port "PORT" --dbpath "YOUR_DB_DATA_PATH" --replSet "REPLICA_SET_INSTANCE_NAME"